Tools & Services

 Available by prescription, Heather is a progestin-only birth control pill.
 This eMedTV article explains how the pill works and offers a more in-depth look at its effects, safety warnings, dosing information, and potential side effects.

-Hecoria is a drug prescribed to prevent organ rejection after a kidney or liver transplant.
+Hecoria is a drug prescribed to prevent organ rejection after a kidney, heart, or liver transplant.
 This eMedTV Web selection presents an overview of this immunosuppressant, with details on dosing instructions, how it works, side effects, and more.

 Hemochromatosis is a disorder in which the intestines absorb too much iron.
 The information in this eMedTV Web page discusses the types, causes, symptoms, and treatment of this condition and also provides links to more information.